 Picture this: Tiler Peck, Isabella Boylston and Roman Mejia performing in your living room.

 From July 31 to August 7, tune in as the Vail Dance Festival premieres its new digital edition in response to the COVID-19 pandemic.
 For the first time, the festival will be readily accessible to audiences who unable to attend the annual festivities in Vail, Colorado.
-This year, you can catch archival performances and educational conversations via the festival's Facebook and YouTube channels for free through August 15.
+This year, you can catch these archival performances and educational conversations via the festival's Facebook and YouTube channels for free through Friday, August 21

 Known for its emphasis on collaboration, Vail gives audiences the unique opportunity to see their favorite artists perform in new genres and repertoire, like Tiler Peck tapping in 2017, Calvin Royal III building his expertise in Balanchine repertoire, and Roman Meija in Alexei Ratmansky's Fandango, a solo that until last summer was only danced by women.
 This year's online lineup features highlights from the past decade and stars dancers from New York City Ballet, American Ballet Theatre, Boston Ballet, Alonzo King LINES Ballet, Ballet Hispánico and more.
 Read on for details on what's coming up.
 For the full schedule, including casting, check out the festival's website.

 Opening Night: Friday, July 31 at 6 pm MDT